 Planning and launching a scraping operation is not an easy task.
-There is a lot of ground to cover.
 Choosing bots, configuring them, and avoiding getting blocked are just a few pieces of the puzzle.
 One of the most important decisions you will have to make is choosing a type of proxy.

-Below, you will find everything you need to know about static and rotating proxies, sticky IP addresses, and proxy implications in product information scraping at a large scale.
+This infographic is just a quick explanation.
+Below, you will find everything you need to know about static and rotating proxies, sticky IP addresses, and proxy implications in large-scale product information scraping projects.

-A static proxy allows you to access the web from a single unique IP address.
-A static proxy is a datacenter IP that you can get assigned to you.
+A static proxy allows accessing the web from a single unique IP address.
+A static proxy is (in most cases) a datacenter IP that gets assigned to you.
 You can continue to use the static IP address you got assigned as long as you need to.
 The other common name for a static IP address is a sticky IP address.

-You will still be able to reap the benefits of using a proxy, though.
+With static IPs, you will still be able to reap the benefits of using a proxy.
 You will enjoy high speed and good bandwidth while maintaining online anonymity.
-They are significantly easier to use than rotating proxies as you don’t need to rotate IP addresses.
+However, with static proxies, you will have to build a certain logic that rotates proxies to avoid IP bans.

 What is a rotating proxy?

 Unlike a static proxy which assigns one sticky IP, the rotating proxy provides you access to an entire pool of IP addresses.
-This allows you to rotate IP addresses.
-Or, in other words, get a random IP address to a device at fixed or random time intervals.
+Rotating proxies interchange at either fixed or random intervals.
+For example, the IP address can change with every request you make, or every few minutes.

 Scraping and e-commerce industry: the close ties

 What does scraping, static and rotating proxies have to do with e-commerce?
 If you are in the e-commerce waters yourself, you probably know that the competition is becoming harsher every passing day.
 At the same time, markets are becoming saturated, consumers are becoming more price-sensitive, and search engines play a vital role in product research.